Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 2.md

 # Getting Started with Kinemation – Part 2

-In this part, we’ll convert a Skinned Mesh Renderer into an entity and use an exposed skeleton.
+In this part, we’ll bake a Skinned Mesh Renderer into an entity and use an exposed skeleton.
 No code will be required.

 If you haven’t already done so, create a new DOTS project and add the Latios